 Update – On the terms we use to describe how we unjustly use nonhumans: The term “meat” is really a euphemism, created by our speciesist society, that’s meant to divert attention from the real issue, which is that we’re talking about the flesh of an innocent being who could feel pain, fear and other sensations, just as much as humans can.
 A being who had an interest in their own survival and freedoms just as much as humans do.
 The reality is that it’s impossible to obtain the flesh of those beings without inflicting unnecessary suffering and death on them.
 Every nonhuman whose flesh we consume was immorally slaughtered using violence, and it was completely unnecessary.
 Let’s call it what it really is: animal flesh.
 Let’s point out with every sentence we utter that we’re talking about actual animals, not some morally neutral “product” that was somehow obtained in a “compassionate” way.

 Using nonhuman animals for their flesh is also morally not distinguishable from using any sentient being merely as a replaceable resource for any other human purpose either.
 All forms of exploitation of any animal, nonhuman or human, are morally equal.
-Furthermore, to distinguish between different kinds of exploitation ensures that the people observing our arguments will inflict even more unnecessary suffering and death on nonhumans (and humans) than before.
+Furthermore, to attempt to morally distinguish different kinds of exploitation ensures that the people observing our arguments will inflict even more unnecessary suffering and death on nonhumans (and humans) than before.

 If you’re not already Vegan, and you think animals matter morally, then please go Vegan.
 It’s incredible for the animals, easy and great for you, and wonderful for the planet.
 If you’re already Vegan, please educate non-Vegans about why they should go Vegan.
 Please rescue, volunteer, adopt, foster, spay, and neuter the nonhuman refugees of domestication whenever you can.
 Please feed your nonhuman family Vegan where you can.
 These things are the most important, morally responsible things to do and are desperately needed by everyone.